ghesla-mumms/shell-toolbox/README.md

 # Sripts:

+## certs.sh
+*~Greg Hesla*

+Add missing certificates to all java JREs installed on the local computer.
+- This needs a bit of work before it's ready for prime time.

 ## cleanHBDev
 *~Greg Hesla*

 Cleans out the hummingbird project's compiled stuff that eclipse may refuse to clean up.
 *May no longer be relevant*

+## deployDrFirst.sh
+*~Greg Hesla*

+This script automates many of the tasks for deploying DrFirst for a given client.

 ## devdb
 *~Greg Hesla*